sbkl/authkit-convex/README.md

 # AuthKit-Convex example

-This is an example repo to setup AuthKit with convex within a nextjs project using MagicAuth OTP via email and google as an example for the oauth flow.
+This is an example repo to setup AuthKit with convex within a nextjs project using MagicAuth OTP via email, google as an example for the oauth flow and SSO.

+> For SSO, the domain check to find the right organizationId happens within convex so you need to make sure the organisation you test against exist within convex with the right organisationDomain of the user email you want to test.

 Single auth form that creates the user if it doens't exist and continue the auth flow.